Engaged Learning Mini Grants

 Who Can Apply?

 All instructors teaching a BCLA engaged learning course.
-The course can be domestic or international, and can be an undergraduate or graduate course.
+The course can be an undergraduate or graduate course.
 Courses with an Engaged Learning Flag for the Core Curriculum are given priority.

 Contact Dr. Deanna Cooke at firstname.lastname@example.org with any questions.